11.14.Creating contentWEB users (option 1)

 - Now we start the provisioning job, which will create our contentWEB users with the assigned roles (or we wait until it begins to run according to the provisioning scheduler).

 Now we go the Address book:

-Provisioning job points out, which mailbox user to which mailbox(es) is associated on the Exchange server, and synchronizes these permissions with contentACCESS.
-The rights on the Exchange server will be synchronized with contentACCESS, and new contentWEB users will be created to each mailbox users on the server.
+Provisioning job points out which mailbox user is associated with which mailbox(es) on the Exchange server and synchronizes these permissions with contentACCESS.
+The rights on the Exchange server will be synchronized with contentACCESS and new contentWEB users will be created for each mailbox user on the server.
 Each contentWEB user will have an Automatical flag.
-In case of O365 an Azure user login will be created, in case of on-premise Exchange server a Windows user login will be created to each mailbox users on the server.
-With these accounts contentWEB email archive will be accessible for these mailbox users.
-The contentWEB user created for “edit.balazsy” will access the archive mailboxes of the assigned tenant as defined in her role.
+In case of O365, an Azure user login will be created; in case of on-premise Exchange server, a Windows user login will be created for each mailbox user on the server.
+With these accounts the contentWEB email archive will be accessible for these mailbox users.
+The contentWEB user created for “edit.balazsy” will be able to access the archive mailboxes of the assigned tenant as defined in her role.

-What happens, if you select Do not create contentWEB user from the context menu?
+What happens if you select Do not create contentWEB user from the context menu?
 If formerly it was set to Automatically create contentWEB user, and the administrator changes these settings to Do not create contentWEB user, then the already existing contentWEB user will NOT be deleted.
-However, if new mailbox users will be added on the Exchange server, then they will not get contentWEB access rights on the mailbox archive.
+However, if new mailbox users are added on the Exchange server, they will NOT get contentWEB access rights on the mailbox archive.